 A lab fee is also included in the cost, and so are charges for design time, cleaning, and other labor elements.

 You'll want to speak to your regular dentist and see if he or she specializes in veneers.
-Otherwise, your dentist might refer you to a cosmetic dentist.
+Otherwise, your dentist might refer you to a cosmetic dentist with more experience.
 Dental veneers and other prosthetics are constructed by experienced ceramists and craftsmen in dedicated laboratories and fitted by dentists.

 If you’re considering getting veneers but are also concerned about the cost, you'll want to consult your dentist.
 Porcelain veneers are the strongest types of dental veneers available today, but they come at a price.